bdewilde/bdewilde.github.io/_drafts/on-starting-over-with-jekyll.md

 I could go on and on about how I came to the current design of this site (there were literally dozens of iterations), but I'll focus on a couple broader aspects.

 - __Color:__ In general, I prefer (almost-)black-on-white content, with shades of gray to demarcate special or distinct elements; color is used sparingly, for emphasis.
-Standard links are a cornflower blue, while special links --- blog titles linking to the full blog content, header links to pages, footer links to my social media accounts --- go from black to a dark orchid upon mouseover.
+Standard links are a <span style="color: #4292c6">cornflower blue</span>, while special links --- blog titles linking to the full blog content, header links to pages, footer links to my social media accounts --- go from black to <span style="color: #807dba">orchid</span> upon mouseover.
+The coloring of various components of code blocks was customized to include these two colors, plus a striking <span style="color: #00ab56">green</span> and <span style="color: #fb6a4a">orange</span>.
-- __Typography:__
+- __Typography:__ I went with a sans-serif font-family (Helvetica/Arial) throughout because it feels cleaner and more modern to me, and kept the baseline font size somewhat large for readability.
+For headlines, I reduced the <span style="letter-spacing: -1px">letter spacing</span> just slightly to prevent them from sprawling across an entire page.
 - __Iconography:__